AP source: Koepka the latest to join Saudi-backed LIV series - WHIZ News

 It was another step — and a big name with his four major championships — that added to the roster of the LIV Golf series and invariably will lead to no space for some of the lesser-known players who competed in the inaugural event outside London two weeks ago.

-Koepka remained in the field for the Travelers Championship, though he was not at a player meeting Tuesday morning at the TPC River Highlands.
+Koepka withdrew late Tuesday night from the Travelers Championship, the PGA Tour said.
+He was not at a player meeting Tuesday morning at the TPC River Highlands.
 The next LIV Golf event starts June 30 outside Portland, Oregon.

 Koepka was the second player, behind Rory McIlroy, to speak out against a rival league in March 2020 when he told The AP, “I have a hard time believing golf should be about just 48 players.”